IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

 ## Active Decisions and Considerations

-1. **GitHub Release Strategy**
+1. **Binary Distribution Approach**
-   - Using GitHub releases instead of Docker container registry for simplicity
+   - Using GitHub releases from the standalone repository for binary distribution
-   - Creating an orphan branch for each version to maintain a clean history
+   - Simplifying the download process
-   - Using tags for versioning and release identification
+   - Removing the "executable-" prefix for simplicity

 2. **API Interaction Approach**
    - Using Octokit for GitHub API interactions for better type safety and error handling
-   - Using GitHub Script for workflow operations to simplify the workflow
+   - Simplifying the version checking logic
-   - Using `softprops/action-gh-release` for creating releases as it's simpler and more reliable
+   - Enhancing error handling for API calls

 3. **Code Documentation**
    - Adding JSDoc comments to improve code documentation and type hinting
    - Ensuring clear error messages and logging
    - Maintaining code clarity and readability

-4. **Repository Simplification**
+4. **Version Requirements**
-   - Focusing solely on the user's repository instead of supporting multiple repositories
+   - Enforcing minimum version requirement of Crowdin CLI 4.4.0
-   - Hardcoding repository information for simplicity and clarity
+   - Providing clear error messages for unsupported versions
-   - Streamlining the workflow to reduce complexity
+   - Ensuring compatibility with the latest features and fixes